spellman/drl-control-liftingcast/README.md

 ### Background
-Digital Referee Lights (DRL) (https://www.squatdobbins.com/what-is-drl) is a hardware and software system of hand-held controllers, Raspberry Pi server, and display software by which referees in powerlifting and strongman control the event clocks and indicate successful or failed lifts.
+Digital Referee Lights (DRL) (https://www.squatdobbins.com/what-is-drl), created by **Scott Dobbins**, is a hardware and software system of hand-held controllers, Raspberry Pi based server, and display software by which referees in powerlifting and strongman control the event clocks and indicate successful or failed lifts.
 It is the International Powerlifting Federation standard for international competition and was also used at the 2020 Arnold Sports Festival Strongman competition.

 LiftingCast (https://liftingcast.com) is the most widely used powerlifting scoring system and meet-direction software.
 While LiftingCast includes referee-controller views, they are less user-friendly than DRL and, in practice, referees are asked to use them on their own mobile devices, making device battery life a problem.
 LiftingCast is a React + Redux + PouchDB app with a Ruby on Rails backend and CouchDB database.
 At the time of this project there was a minimal Rails API and nearly all functionality was implemented in the web client, whose UI was driven by the PouchDB changes feed.